pdp2shirts/FAS-ansible-use-cases/docs/F5-WAF-(XML)-Policy-Management-readme.rst

 Running this template assumes that a F5 BIG-IP instance, necessary webservers and Ansible node are available.
 To deploy a sandbox infrastructure in AWS users can use the `F5 Ansible Provisioner <https://github.com/f5alliances/f5_provisioner>`__

-1. Login to the Ansible host and go to the '~/f5_ansible_use_cases/03-waf-policy-manipulation' directory
+1. Login to the Ansible host

 2. Change Directory in the Ansible Host to the use-cases repo previously downloaded